jes/ngindock/README.md

 See below for documentation of the individual fields.

-To perform a hot-deploy, simply run:
+To perform a hot-deploy, simply pull (or build) your updated image and run:

     $ ngindock